It's important that you're realistic about how you're going to manage your money while studying.

 If you think you might need some help with budgeting and how to manage your money during your studies, or to check that you are receiving the correct funding and benefits you are entitled to, please speak to our Student Money Advisers who can help you create a budget and advise on ways to increase your income and cut costs.

 The Student Money Advice Service are also there to help students who may have caring responsibilities, are care leavers or estranged or anyone who just wants to discuss any money related issues they may be facing or are worried about.

-Our Student Money Advice Service give you confidential advice on:
+Our Student Money Advice Team gives you confidential advice on:

-You can use our online money resource, called Blackbullion, to get budgeting tips and make your money go further.
+You can use our online money resources to get budgeting tips and make your money go further.

-You can contact our Money Advice team before you arrive:
+You can contact our Student Money Advice team before you arrive:

-You can register online with our Employment Bureau before you arrive but you'll need to visit us with your passport to show you're eligible to start working in the UK.
+You can register online with ARU Temps before you arrive.
 By working during your studies you'll not only earn some extra cash, you'll also have the chance to meet new people and develop new skills to add to your CV.

 If you're an international student there may be restrictions on your working hours as stated on your visa.